saikat-says-cool/judgi/MVP_PROGRESS.md

 - [x] **3.2.3 Dark Links in Markdown:** Fixed an issue where links within Markdown content were too dark to read against the background by adjusting the `--tw-prose-invert-links` variable in `src/globals.css`.
 - [x] **3.2.4 Hyperlinked Text Visibility:** Addressed the issue where hyperlinked text was indistinguishable by adding a direct CSS override for `a` tags within `.prose.dark\:prose-invert` to ensure they use `hsl(var(--foreground)) !important`.
 - [x] **3.2.5 Italicized, Quoted, and Bullet-Pointed Text Visibility:** Fixed visibility issues for italicized text, blockquotes, and list items within Markdown by adding direct CSS overrides to ensure they use `hsl(var(--foreground)) !important`.
+- [x] **3.2.6 Voice Recorder Unresponsiveness:** Refactored the `VoiceRecorder` component (`src/components/VoiceRecorder.tsx`) to ensure its `useEffect` hook correctly manages the `MediaRecorder` lifecycle, preventing premature stopping and ensuring the "tick" button correctly triggers transcription after audio collection.
+This resolved the issue where the microphone button appeared unresponsive.
+- [x] **3.2.7 Supabase Client Warning**: Updated `SessionContext.tsx` to import and use the singleton Supabase client from `src/integrations/supabase/client.ts`, resolving the warning about multiple GoTrueClient instances.
+- [x] **3.2.8 React Router Warning**: Moved the navigation logic in `LandingPage.tsx` into a `useEffect` hook to prevent React warnings about state updates during the render phase.

 ---